On May 5, 2022, the first pan-European Digital Art Fair was opened to welcome visitors from all over the world. The project is run by Ukrainian...

 Who doesn’t like Disney characters?
 They are cute, sweet, and adorable.
 They also represent an ideal image and simplify our world view.
-That’s fine in children’s movies, but some artists use Disney characters to portray their criticism of society.
+That’s fine in children’s movies, but some artists use Disney characters to portray their criticisms of society.

 It is no coincidence that Hanssen depicts identical twins in her painting.
 Although the two boys physically look very much alike, they can have different personalities.
 The setting of this scene also reacts to this.
 The work is based on a photograph taken in 1980 in a shopping center in Saudi Arabia, but there is nothing that refers to that place.
-It can be anywhere, shopping malls tend to be very similar, and that is where the loss of personality lies.
+It could be anywhere, shopping malls tend to be very similar, and that is where the loss of personality lies.

-The American Roy Liechtenstein copied pictures from comics to emphasize stereotypes.
+The American Roy Lichtenstein copied pictures from comics to emphasize stereotypes.
 It was his way of criticizing consumer society.
 Both the style of painting and the use of color can be described as simple and almost mathematical.
 A surface is red, blue, or yellow.
 Nuances are nowhere to be found.
 Just like the Disney characters: there are only good guys/girls and bad guys/girls.
 There is rarely a nuance or a character that combines both good and bad qualities.
-The mere fact that there is a division between good and bad indicates a naive world view (however, therefore, not an ideal one).
+The mere fact that there is a division between good and bad indicates a naïve world view (however, not an ideal one).

-Pop Art may seem nice, but with Dismaland, the British satirical street-artist Banksy gave a rather sinister twist on Disneyland.
+Pop Art may seem nice, but with Dismaland the British satirical street-artist Banksy gave a rather sinister twist on Disneyland.
 Dismaland was a temporary project, constructed in the seaside resort town of Weston-super-Mare in Somerset, UK.
 The event was open from August to September 2015.

 It is clearly a critique of the magical Disneyland and was, according to Banksy, therefore unsuitable for children.
-Fortunately, there is also a positive side to this project.
+Fortunately there is also a positive side to this project.
 After its closing, the building materials were recycled into shelters for homeless migrants.

 Napalm, also known as Can’t Beat That Feeling (a Coca-Cola slogan in the 1990s), is a powerful print that is inspired by the internationally known photograph from the Vietnam War by photographer Nick Ut.
-The nine-year-old girl named Phan Thi Kim Phuc is running naked down a road alongside other children and soldiers of the Vietnam Army.
+The nine-year-old girl, named Phan Thi Kim Phuc, is running naked down a road alongside other children and soldiers of the Vietnam Army.
 She had ripped the burning clothes off as napalm burned her skin.

 A supplementary layer in the image stresses the commercialization of war itself.
 War has become a big business, not only for political lobbies but also for weapon manufacturers.

-Next to the critique on the consumption society, you might wonder what became of the nine-year-old girl.
+Next to the critique on mass consumption in society, you might wonder what became of the nine-year-old girl.
 As a young adult, she studied medicine in Vietnam and Cuba, where she met her husband, another Vietnamese student.
 On the way to their honeymoon in Moscow, they left the plane during a refueling stop in Canada and asked for political asylum, which was granted.
 She still lives in Canada.